ashleyfarrugia89/dremio-deployer/README.md

 | DREMIO_IMG 	| Dremio Docker Image that will be installed this can be dremio/dremio-oss for CE deployments or dremio/dremio-ee for EE deployments.
 Note EE deployments required Dockerhub access.
 So you will need to speak to your Account Executive or Solutions Architect to set this up.
 (Default value is dremio/dremio-oss)| No 	|
 | DREMIO_VERSION 	| Version of Dremio to be deployed inside your environment (default value is latest).	| No 	|

-3. Create Enterprise Application in Azure and ensure that the Redirect URL of your App Registration matches the config property ```REDIRECT_URL``` inside dremio.config (see [#set-up-redirect-url](RedirectURL) for details on setting this up.)
-4. Assign ```Network Contributor``` role to your Enterprise Application at the Subscription level.
 5. Deploy Azure Infrastructure and Dremio using ```sh ./deploy_dremio.sh```
 6. Confirm Deployment was successful using ```kubectl get pods```
 7. Check Dremio service is running using ```kubectl get svc``` and confirm it is running on your public IP address or a valid public IP address dependent on if the variable has been set.